 Christopher read for the MSc in Global Health Science in 2017/18 at the University of Oxford (University College).
+His Rotary scholarship was from District 9630 in Australia.
 He was born in Malaysia but has lived and travelled in many countries.
 Currently he is a consultant physician in Infectious Diseases and Respiratory Medicine in Brisbane, Australia aspiring to work at the intersection of clinical medicine, public health research, and health policy.

 I have been interested in population health research that has the potential to make an impact on clinical practice and health policy for many years.
 However, doing research while on the specialist medical training treadmill full-time is difficult due to the lack of dedicated time and epidemiological and statistical skills training.
 I thus decided that once I became a specialist physician, I would undertake a Master’s degree to fill in these gaps.
 I secured a place at Oxford to read for the MSc in Global Health Science and thanks to a Rotary Global Grant Scholarship, which paved the way for a matched University scholarship, was able to go up on a full funding package.